 With animals who have long coats or those with difficult to maintain coats, keeping your pet trimmed or shaved may also help with the shedding.
 Many pet owners tend to do this in the summer to help their pets beat the heat and be comfortable, but it’s great for shedding issues too.

-It’s important to remember that there are certain breeds of dogs and cats that shed more than others.
+It’s important to remember that there are certain breeds of animals that shed more than others.
 There are also certain times of the year, like spring, where your pets may shed more.
 All of these can factor into how often you have to groom your pets.

 While you can break out your vacuum cleaner for deep cleaning your furniture, there are ways to clean your furniture in between.
 To clean pet hair from upholstery, use a wet rubber glove and run your hands over your furniture.
 Remove the hair periodically until you are done.
 Rubber gloves can also be used dry to pick up some hair, so you can keep one tucked in your couch to remove lighter hair clumps quicker.